o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/variables/variable-references.md

     An output reference performs the same as a **Set** variable node and assigns the output of that slot to the specified variable at the time of node execution.

     {{< note >}}
-Changing the name of the variable is still supported when you have variable references to that variable.
+You can change the name of the variable when you have variable references to that variable.
 However, you might notice that the display of the new variable name is not immediately reflected in nodes containing the reference.
-To refresh the display of the node's variable name references, move over the node with your pointer or close and re-open Script Canvas.
+To refresh the display of the node's variable name references, move over the node with your pointer, or close and reopen Script Canvas.
     {{< /note >}}

 **To select a different variable reference**